ontio/ontology/README.md

 ```
 $ go get github.com/ontio/ontology
 ```

-Fetch the dependent third party packages with glide.
+2) Fetch the dependent third party packages with [Glide]((https://glide.sh)).

 ```
 $ cd $GOPATH/src/github.com/ontio/ontology
 $ glide install
 ```

-If necessary, update dependent third party packages with glide.
+3) If necessary, update the dependent third party packages with Glide.

 ```
 $ cd $GOPATH/src/github.com/ontio/ontology
 $ glide update
 ```

-Build the source code with make.
+4) Build the source code with make.

 ```
 $ make all
 ```

-After building the source code sucessfully, you should see two executable programs:
+After building the source code successfully, you should see two executable programs:

-- `ontology`: the node program/command line program for node control.
+- `ontology`: The primary Ontology node application and CLI.
-- `tools/sigsvr`: (optional) Ontology Signature Server - sigsvr is a RPC server for signing transactions for some special requirements.
-Detailed docs can be found [here](https://github.com/ontio/documentation/blob/master/docs/pages/doc_en/Ontology/sigsvr_en.md).
+- `tools/sigsvr`: The Ontology Signature Server, `sigsvr` - an RPC server for signing transactions.
+Detailed documentation can be found [here](https://github.com/ontio/documentation/blob/master/docs/pages/doc_en/Ontology/sigsvr_en.md).

 ## Run Ontology

 You can run Ontology in four different modes:

-1) MainNet (./ontology)
+1) MainNet (`./ontology`)
-2) TestNet (./ontology --networkid 2)
+2) TestNet (`./ontology --networkid 2`)
-3) Testmode (./ontology --testmode)
+3) PrivateNet (`./ontology --testmode`)
 4) Docker

-E.g. for Windows (64-bit), use command prompt and cd to the dirctory where you installed the Ontology release, then type `start ontology-windows-amd64.exe --networkid 2`.
+E.g. for Windows (64-bit), use command prompt and cd to the directory where you installed the Ontology release, then type `start ontology-windows-amd64.exe --networkid 2`.
 This will sync to TestNet and you can explore further by the help command `ontology-windows-amd64.exe --networkid 2 help`.

 ### MainNet Sync Node